Interview with Rick Schwartz

 Whatever strength there is in the aftermarket really shows weakness inside the industry.
 The circumstance which is forcing the sales is not good.
 But that provides some real bargains and those in a strong cash position are taking advantage of the soft market.
 That’s what makes the world go round.
 So all in all, it is strong.
 Very strong.
 Just don’t look too deep as to why it is so strong.

-How successful do you feel the Traffic Auction was this year with stricter guidelines of domains that were priced to sell or with no reserve?
+How successfully do you feel the Traffic Auction was this year with stricter guidelines of domains that were priced to sell or with no reserve?

 What are your views on GTLD’s and is there any opportunities for domain investors to make money from GTLD’s?